 - 9. Composed of the following equity awards: (i) 3,303 RSUs from the annual equity award issued in fiscal year 2021 which vest in equal annual installments through November 1, 2023; (ii) 3,874 RSUs from the annual equity award issued in fiscal year 2022 which vest in equal annual installments through November 1, 2024; and (iii) 9,686 RSUs from the annual equity award issued in fiscal year 2023 which vest in equal annual installments through November 1, 2025, subject to the Company achieving performance criteria and assuming target payout.
-The RSUs from the annual equity award issued in fiscal year 2021, 2022, and 2023 for which the performance criteria have not been established as of September 30, 2023 have been treated as outstanding at target for purposes of this table but are not yet treated as granted under ASC Topic 718. - 10.
-Composed of the following equity awards: (i) 4,573 RSUs from the annual equity award issued in fiscal year 2021 which vest in equal annual installments through November 1, 2023; (ii) 5,423 RSUs from the annual equity award issued in fiscal year 2022 which vest in equal annual installments through November 1, 2024; and (iii) 12,108 RSUs from the annual equity award issued in fiscal year 2022 which vest in equal annual installments through November 1, 2024; and (iii) 12,108 RSUs from the annual equity award issued in fiscal year 2023 which vest in equal annual installments through November 1, 2025, subject to the Company achieving performance criteria and assuming target payout.
+The RSUs from the annual equity awards issued in fiscal years 2021, 2022, and 2023 for which the performance criteria have not been established as of September 30, 2023 have been treated as outstanding at target for purposes of this table but are not yet treated as granted under ASC Topic 718. - 10.
+Composed of the following equity awards: (i) 4,573 RSUs from the annual equity award issued in fiscal year 2021 which vest in equal annual installments through November 1, 2023; (ii) 5,423 RSUs from the annual equity award issued in fiscal year 2022 which vest in equal annual installments through November 1, 2024; and (iii) 12,108 RSUs from the annual equity award issued in fiscal year 2023 which vest in equal annual installments through November 1, 2025, subject to the Company achieving performance criteria and assuming target payout.
 The RSUs from the annual equity awards issued in fiscal years 2021, 2022, and 2023 for which the performance criteria have not been established as of September 30, 2023 have been treated as outstanding at target for purposes of this table but are not yet treated as granted under ASC Topic 718. - 11.
 Composed of the following equity awards: (i) 3,430 RSUs from the annual equity award issued in fiscal year 2021 which vest in equal annual installments through November 1, 2023; (ii) 5,114 RSUs from the annual equity award issued in fiscal year 2022 which vest in equal annual installments through November 1, 2024; and (iii) 13,146 RSUs from the annual equity award issued in fiscal year 2023 which vest in equal annual installments through November 1, 2025, subject to the Company achieving performance criteria and assuming target payout.
-The RSUs from the annual equity award issued in fiscal year 3021, 2022, and 2023 for which the performance criteria have not been established as of September 30, 2023 have been treated as outstanding at target for purposes of this table but are not yet treated under ASC Topic 718. - 12.
-Composed of the following equity awards: (i) 3,684 RSUs from the annual equity award issued in fiscal year 2021 which vest in equal annual installments through November 1, 2023; (ii) 5,114 RSUs from the annual equity award issued in fiscal year 2022 which vest in equal annual installments through November 1, 2024; (iii) 4,855 RSUs from Mr. Whalen's February 1, 2022 equity award issued in fiscal year 2022 which vest in equal annual installments through February 1, 2025; and (iv) 11,416 RSUs from the annual equity award issued in fiscal year 2023 which vest in equal annual installments through February 1, 2025; and (iv) 11,416 RSUs from the annual equity award issued in fiscal year 2023 which vest in equal annual installments through November 1, 2025, subject to the Company achieving performance criteria and assuming target payout.
+The RSUs from the annual equity awards issued in fiscal years 2021, 2022, and 2023 for which the performance criteria have not been established as of September 30, 2023 have been treated as outstanding at target for purposes of this table but are not yet treated as granted under ASC Topic 718. - 12.
+Composed of the following equity awards: (i) 3,684 RSUs from the annual equity award issued in fiscal year 2021 which vest in equal annual installments through November 1, 2023; (ii) 5,114 RSUs from the annual equity award issued in fiscal year 2022 which vest in equal annual installments through November 1, 2024; (iii) 4,855 RSUs from Mr. Whalen's February 1, 2022 equity award issued in fiscal year 2022 which vest in equal annual installments through February 1, 2025; and (iv) 11,416 RSUs from the annual equity award issued in fiscal year 2023 which vest in equal annual installments through November 1, 2025, subject to the Company achieving performance criteria and assuming target payout.
 The RSUs from the annual equity awards issued in fiscal years 2021, 2022, and 2023 for which the performance criteria have not been established as of September 30, 2023 have been treated as outstanding at target for purposes of this table but are not yet treated as granted under ASC Topic 718.